openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 * Dynamically configuring which metrics to remote-write without needing an allow-list.
 * We need to have a pipeline for this anyway (for SLO).
-* In terms of complexity, the in-cluster solutions need to be multi-service anyway: Prometheus +sidecar + querier, so there is already some complexity we cannot avoid.
+* In terms of complexity, the in-cluster solutions need to be multi-service anyway: Prometheus + sidecar + querier, so there is already some complexity we cannot avoid.
 * If we use RHOBS:
   * MTOs will use a single Grafana instance for querying.
   * Relieved operational burden off of MTSRE - no need to keep Prometheus locally running.